 Composer, multimedia artist and guitarist.
 Known for his sound and visual installations, collective performances, icon sounding works, complex multimedia paintings.
 He has also developed technological projects with artificial intelligence in public spaces, industrial archeology sites, theaters and museums.

-The Playable Museum Award is presented in partnership with the Associazione Culturale TuoMuseo and the Fondazione Cassa Risparmio Firenze.
+The Playable Museum Award is presented in partnership with the Associazione Culturale TuoMuseo the Fondazione Cassa Risparmio Firenze and ProgeniaCube.
 Head of the project is Fabio Viola, the first Italian to reach second place on the list of the world’s top gamification designers.

 Museo Marino Marini Firenze | The Museo Marino Marini is an intriguing place where many periods in the history of Italian art are represented.
 A building with early Christian origins, the ex-church of San Pancrazio preserves the Rucellai Chapel with the temple realized by Leon Battista Alberti during the Renaissance.
 A structure with an industrial architecture from the time, during the nineteenth century, when it was transformed into a tobacco factory; the building was finally restored in 1986 by Lorenzo Papi and Bruno Sacchi adapting it to hosting the rich collection of works by Marino Marini, one of the most important Italian artists of the twentieth century.

 Tuomuseo | Tuomuseo, winner of the cultural innovation competition held by Fondazione Cariplo, is an international collective of creative people, developers and game designers trained to experiment new ways of cultural production and fruition.